 In Ohio, workers’ compensation covers physical injuries sustained in the course of and arising out of employment.
 Pre-existing physical conditions substantially aggravated by a work injury/incident may also be covered.
 Psychiatric/psychological conditions that develop from or, if pre-existing, are substantially aggravated by physical injuries are covered as well.
 Ohio is one of a minority of states that does NOT recognize as compensable psychiatric/psychological conditions that develop without a corresponding physical injury.

 Not all claims involve serious injuries and certainly, not all claims need attorney involvement.
 If an injury is relatively minor, requiring maybe a trip to the emergency room and a stitch or two with no residual impairment, it may go through without a hitch.
-It’s likely you will want to talk with an attorney who specializes in workers’ compensation claims if your injury is serious if it will likely involve lost-time from work and/or is being contested by your employer and/or the BWC.
+It’s likely you will want to talk with a Columbus attorney who specializes in workers’ compensation claims if your injury is serious if it will likely involve lost-time from work and/or is being contested by your employer and/or the BWC.
 Learn more

-How do I claim workers' compensation?
+How do I claim workers' compensation in Columbus?

-First, report the injury to your employer in writing.
+First, report the injury to your Columbus or Ohio employer in writing.
 While reporting in writing isn’t a legal requirement, doing so documents your actions and lessens the possibility that your claim will be contested.
 Second, seek medical attention from an urgent care facility, hospital emergency room, company nurse, or doctor as soon as possible.
 Provide a complete history of what you were doing, how you were injured, and where it hurts.
 Third, if you are claiming workers’ compensation, file your claim promptly.
 Your hospital or employer may furnish necessary paperwork and even file the claim for you, but it is ultimately your responsibility to ensure that your claim is filed with the Ohio Bureau of Workers’ Compensation and a claim number is assigned.